-We are in lockdown and being urged, where possible, to work from home.
+Whilst we are in lockdown we are being urged, where possible, to work from home.
 I suspect for many of us this will present a significant adjustment.
 Perhaps you have an optimised working environment at your workplace – you may even have had a professional set up and bespoke seating.
 So it is important now that we resist the urge to slouch on the sofa with our laptops or stuff ourselves into a cramped space.

 Here are our top 5 tips during this period of working from home.
 Do remember that we are available during this time for treatment and advice.
 Check out what physiotherapy provision we are offering during lockdown and the latest national recommendations for physio treatment.

 We will talk about good posture for your workspace when working from home but that is quite literally the worse place to start.
 Even if you have the most expensive ergonomic chair, optimised monitor position and one of those fancy keyboards that looks like it came from a space ship – sitting all day is a really bad idea.
 We know that prolonged sitting is associated with significant health implications, a slower metabolism, stiffness and tightness in your spine and muscles, and reduced productivity.
 Research shows that it requires 60-75 minutes of moderately vigorous exercise to overcome a full day sitting at work.

 Now that many of us are working from home, it is the ideal opportunity to reconsider our working habits.
 Here are some top tips to move more as part of your working day: